TechfaneTechnologies/user_agent/README.md

 ## Installation

-user_agent is a compiled, statically linked program that does not require any external dependencies.
+`useragent` is a compiled, statically linked program that does not require any external dependencies.

-> user_agent is coming to more package managers soon!
+> useragent is coming to more package managers soon!

 ### Cargo Install

-If you have the Rust toolchain, you can also compile and install user_agent by running `cargo install user_agent`.
+If you have the Rust toolchain, you can also compile and install useragent by running `cargo install useragent`.

-Remember to use an add-on like [cargo-update](https://crates.io/crates/cargo-update) to keep user_agent updated to the latest version!
+Remember to use an add-on like [cargo-update](https://crates.io/crates/cargo-update) to keep useragent updated to the latest version!

 ### GitHub Releases